 Position the cursor over the output port on the right side of the Sine Wave block.

-The pointer changes to a cross hair (+) while over the port.
+The pointer changes to a cross hair (+).

-While you are holding down the mouse button, the connecting line appears as a red dotted arrow.
+While holding down the mouse button, the connecting line appears as a red dotted arrow.

 Release the mouse button when the pointer is over the output port.